manpikingillz/system-design/architectures.md

 - Monolothic Architecture (Not scalable, not reliable, with single point of failure.)
 - Webservice Architecture
 - Serverless Architecture (aka Function as a service.
 Functions are hosted by a thirdpart e.g aws lambda functions, azure functions, firebase cloud functions e.t.c)
+- Hybrid architecture styles are common in the real world because not every architecture style can solve every busi‐ness problem. e.g
+- - Event-driven microservices (events between microservices)
+- - Space-based microservices (processing units implemented as microservices)
+- - Event-driven microkernel architecture (events between the core system and remote plug-in components).
+- - Although forming
+hybrids is a common practice, it is vital to understand individ‐ ual architecture styles and their corresponding strengths and weak‐ nesses before combining them.

 # Software Architecture styles